Examination of Original Federal Issue Tools

 "Spades, – three sizes, Nos.
 1, 2, and 3, made of the best American or Swedish bar iron, pointed with steel 5 inches deep from the cutting edge.
 No. 2, plain back, medium size; length of blade 11 3/4 inches; width at top 7 1/8 inches; width of edge, 6 7/8 inches; thickness of blade at top, No. 14 wire gauge; at edge and middle, No. 10 wire gauge; handle of ash wood, 2 feet 5 1/2 inches long, secured at top, "D," with 2 iron rivets, and in the socket of the blade with 3 iron rivets.
 Weight, 3 3/4 to 4 1/2 pounds."

 Contrary to popular belief, not all spade heads of the period were constructed of two sections of metal connected with five rivets.
-While this method of construction was in practice by some manufacturers (seen on the spade at bottom left), there were many being produced with simpler methods, as seen in the top three examples.
+While this method of construction was in practice by some manufacturers, there were many being produced with out this construction method.
 All examples feature additional small plates on the top edge for pushing the spade into the ground with a foot, and all taper half an inch down to the tip.
 The necks of spades are generally more straight when compared to a more curving neck as seen on shovels.
 The handles are antique but not original to the heads, and are fitted onto the original heads for display purposes.

 Shovels